Weiting-Xia/RedNote-LandingLift-A-B-Test/README.md

 * **Null hypothesis (H0):** There is no real difference between the two groups.
 * **Alternative hypothesis (H1):** There is a true difference between the two groups.

-A p-value was calculated to assess whether the observed change (0.5% decrease) was due to random chance or a meaningful effect.
+A p-value was calculated to assess whether the observed change (0.2% increase) was due to random chance or a meaningful effect.

 ## Results